delejt/elasticsearch-php/README.md

 ## Search
 The `search()` method is used to perform common, basic search operations in Elasticsearch.
-It does not expose advanced options, so if you require that, use the Elasticsearch client directly.

 The method automatically [transforms filters](https://github.com/legalthings/elasticsearch-php#filters) and text searches to the correct Elasticsearch equivalent, so you don't have to do that manually.